inkstitch/pyembroidery/README.md

 # pyembroidery

 Python library for the reading and writing of embroidery files.
-Compatable with Python 2 and 3 Explictly tested with 3.6 and 2.7.
+Compatible with Python 2 and 3 Explicitly tested with 3.6 and 2.7.

 To install:
 ```bash